clemsonacm/presentations/markdown/projects.md

 ## Reverting

 - Commit (and branch) prior to big changes
-- Prefer reverts to rebases to preserve history
+- `git revert` can undo a specific earlier commit